Skip to main content

 The Interplay of Incentives and Voluntariness

-The relationship between financial incentives and the principle of is a delicate one, governed by specific regulations to prevent the erosion of employee choice.
+The relationship between financial incentives and the principle of voluntary participation is a delicate one, governed by specific regulations to prevent the erosion of employee choice.
 The EEOC has established clear limits on the value of these incentives, ensuring they function as encouragement rather than undue influence.
 The table below illustrates the permissible incentive structures, highlighting the boundaries designed to maintain the program’s voluntary nature.

 Permissible Wellness Program Incentive Structures